mattbarb93/nlpproject/README.md

-Currently able to send the user text from the client side to the server side.
+I'm finally able to send the API data from the server to the client side, however it takes me two calls to display the first one I made.

-The API is being called correctly, but now I struggle to send the API info back to the client side!
+Example:
+server sends "hello!", client retrieves undefined server sends "2nd hello!", client retrieves "hello!"